AF-1/lms-virtuallibrarycreator/README.md

 </p></details><br>

 <details><summary>»<b>Can I <i>edit the SQLite statement</i> of my virtual library manually in VLC?</b>«</summary><br><p>
-The target group for this plugin is users who want to quickly and easily create custom virtual libraries using <b>only</b> a <b>web browser template</b> and <b>not</b> working directly with SQLite statements.
+The target group for this plugin is users who want to quickly and easily create custom virtual libraries using <b>only</b> a <b>web browser template</b> and do <b>not</b> want to work with raw SQLite statements.
 Accordingly, VLC does <b>not include the option to edit SQLite statements</b> manually in a tiny text area.
 </p></details><br>

 <details><summary>»<b>LMS is unresponsive for a short time after I've saved a new/edited virtual library or after a reboot/rescan.
 Why?</b>«</summary><br><p>